adrnc/course-chatbot/README.md

   which is replaced with its generated values.
 Newlines and whitespace in the prompt is kept as is.
 The answer by the chatbot should follow directly after.

+## Debugging

+There exists a boolean `debug` variable in the `bot.py` file.
+When set to true, the found context is also displayed with the answer as well as the calls to `OllamaEmbeddings`.

 ## Useful Links

 - [LangChain chat history tutorial](https://python.langchain.com/docs/tutorials/qa_chat_history/)